tidyverse/dplyr/tests/testthat/_snaps/summarise.md

       <error/rlang_error>
       Error in `summarise()`:
       !
 Problem while computing `a = rlang::env(a = 1)`.
+      Caused by error:
-      x `a` must be a vector, not an environment.
+      ! `a` must be a vector, not an environment.
     Code
       (expect_error(tibble(x = 1, y = c(1, 2, 2), z = runif(3)) %>% group_by(x, y) %>%
         summarise(a = rlang::env(a = 1))))